ReactiveX/RxJava/docs/What's-different-in-2.0.md

 composite.add(Observable.range(1, 5).subscribe(new TestSubscriber<Integer>()));
 ```

-Due to the Reactive-Streams specification, `Publisher.subscribe` returns void and the pattern by itself no longer works in 2.0.
+Due to the Reactive Streams specification, `Publisher.subscribe` returns void and the pattern by itself no longer works in 2.0.
 To remedy this, the method `E subscribeWith(E subscriber)` has been added to each base reactive class which returns its input subscriber/observer as is.
 With the two examples before, the 2.x code can now look like this since `ResourceSubscriber` implements `Disposable` directly:

 ```java
 CompositeDisposable composite2 = new CompositeDisposable();